schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: metrics

 		The metrics layer are a list of horizontal metrics filtered specifically for this layer.
-Use this instead of master.alignmentZones.
+Use this instead of :attr:`master.alignmentZones <GSFontMaster.alignmentZones>`.

 		:type: :class:`GSMetricValue`